markcornwell/spacewar/README.md

 _Scaability_

 Key the the concept of the game is that it should scale to WWW proportions.
-How does the program behave is 10,000 people show up to play Spacewar on a find Saturday morning / Friday night depending where your are relative to the intermational date line.
-Not optimistic that this will every happen, but we want our design to accomodate the possibility.
+How does the program behave if 10,000 people show up to play Spacewar on Saturday morning / Friday night, depending where your are relative to the intermational date line.
+Not optimistic that this will ever happen, but we want our design to accomodate the possibility.
+No need to dismiss it entirely.

-Now the clide side all runs locally in the browsers, so scaling them is free.
+Now the clide side all runs locally in the browsers, so scaling clients is free.
 We just deliver the javascript to the browsers and they run the clients on local hardware.
 The servers on the other hand present a challenge.
-Since this is a two player game, we need to dedicate on server for every two players.
+Since this is a two player game, we need to dedicate one server for every two players.
 OUr approach is to use a containerized game server so that the server for any instance of the game (between 2 players) runs in its own dedicated container on a virualized host.

-We will need some experimentation to discover how many containers we can run per host, but I estimate we can get about 50 containers per host.
+We will need some experimentation to discover how many containers we can run per host, but lets assume we can get about 50 containers per host.
 That means one host can service 100 simultaneous games.
 So we could scale to 1000 simultaneous games by firing up 10 hosts.